 - Use the front-facing camera for "lightmeter selfies" – use yourself as the model when lighting a set (not available on iPhone 3GS).

-- The zoomable spotmeter lets you measure light precisely from a distance (requires iOS 7 or newer, using iPhone 5, iPod touch 5G, iPad Air, iPad mini 2G, or newer devices).
+- The zoomable spotmeter lets you measure light precisely from a distance (requires iOS 7 or newer and iPhone 5, iPod touch 5G, iPad Air, iPad mini 2G, or newer devices).

 - Incident-light readings including lux/foot-candle measurement with Luxi™ ($10–$30) or Lumu™ Lite attachments.
 (Lumu Lite has been discontinued.
 The newer Lumu Power is NOT supported in Cine Meter II).